lcov29/knowledgeBase/SoftwareDevelopment/WebDevelopment/Frontend/Frameworks/React/react_basics.md

 * JSX = **J**ava**S**cript + **X**ML
 * allows creation of custom tags that can incorporate JavaScript expressions
 * internally translates to a call of `React.createElement()`, so usage is optional
+* all embedded values in JSX are escaped by the React DOM

 <br>